Bhutta03/nft_collection/README.md

 Upgradeability:
 Consider implementing an upgrade mechanism that allows for the contract to be updated while preserving the existing state and NFT ownership.

-Remember that implementing all these features can be a complex task, and it's important to thoroughly test and secure your smart contract to ensure it functions as intended and is safe for users.
-Additionally, you can leverage external libraries and standards in the NEAR ecosystem to make development more efficient and compatible with other NEAR-based projects and marketplaces.